ram-arrowebs/rajalcoholprices/README.md

 At this point, intelligent data is now available from Google Sheet which can be consumed in many ways.
 Here [PapaParse.js](https://www.papaparse.com/) and [Datatable.js](https://datatables.net) are used to generate a [page hosted right here on github!](https://ram-arrowebs.github.io/rajalcoholprices/)

-This project has just a single file and all the scripts are referenced from publicly avaiable CDNs.

 The sheet **lastupdated** has the last updated date

 `=importhtml("https://rajexcise.gov.in/RSBCL-Price-List.aspx", "table", 23)`